Papel people: 1900–2000 AD

 Once the objective of subduing the Papels was accomplished in these areas of Bissau, the Portuguese marched on to Quinhamel in the area of Biombo.
-It was in this region on the 20th of July, 1915 that King N'Kanande Ka incorporated a false surrender, firing upon the column of Portuguese forces and signalling the Papel forces to make a final attack.
+It was in this region on 20 July 1915 that King N'Kanande Ka incorporated a false surrender, firing upon the column of Portuguese forces and signalling the Papel forces to make a final attack.
 The final attack was a failure and N'Kanande was captured by the Portuguese and sentenced to death by Teixeira Pinto.
 He was tortured and buried alive while his pregnant wife was shot.

 The death of N'Kanande Ka ended the revolts and resistance of the Papels against the Portuguese, and solidified their subsequent submission to Portuguese authority and tax.
 As a sign of their defeat Teixeira had military posts constructed in the areas of Bor, Safim, Bijimita, and Biombo.
-The wars against the Papel were the some of the bloodiest wars in the whole campaign, according to Abdul Injai, an important warlord whose assistance was instrumental in the conquest of Guinea Bissau.
+The wars against the Papel were some of the bloodiest wars in the whole campaign, according to Abdul Injai, an important warlord whose assistance was instrumental in the conquest of Guinea-Bissau.

 Demography

 The Papel people live traditionally around the city of Bissau, in the Biombo Region.
 They are linguistically and culturally close to mankagnes and Manjack or Manjacas.
 They are traditionally farmers.
 So, they have one of the most suitable land for rice cultivation.
 Like the Manjacks, their names are Portuguese because of the Portuguese occupation of the country from the late 15th century until 1973.
 Surnames characteristic of this ethnic group are: Pereira, Lopes, Vieira, Correia, Monteiro, Ca, etc.

 Their language is the Papel, which is one of the Niger–Congo languages.
-The estimated number of speakers was 136,000 in Guinea Bissau in 2006.
+The estimated number of speakers was 136,000 in Guinea-Bissau in 2006.

 Religion

 Most Papel are Christians, usually Catholic, but also Animists.
 Ancestor worship is an important part of the culture, like in many African communities.
-For example, after a burial ceremony honoring "Toka Chur", held from a few months to several years after the actual funeral, has social prestige.
+For example, after a burial ceremony honouring "Toka Chur", held from a few months to several years after the actual funeral, has social prestige.